Microsoft/azure-docs.cs-cz/articles/active-directory/manage-apps/howto-saml-token-encryption.md

     }
     ```

-### <a name="to-configure-token-encryption-using-powershell"></a>Ke konfiguraci šifrování tokenu pomocí Powershellu
+### <a name="to-configure-token-encryption-using-powershell"></a>Konfigurace šifrování tokenů pomocí PowerShellu

-Tato funkce je již brzy.
+Tato funkce se už brzo blíží.

 <!--
 1. Use the latest Azure AD PowerShell module to connect to your tenant.